-(c) Navy civilian personnel and Family members are not required to have an MSF training card to obtain a motorcycle license endorsement to their U.S. Forces Certificate of License.
+(b) Navy civilian personnel and Family members are not required to have an MSF training card to obtain a motorcycle license endorsement to their U.S. Forces Certificate of License.
+This only applies to personnel with direct Navy linkage.
+All others must follow the guidelines in (1) above.